 Marijuana is the only plant that contains delta-9-tetrahydrocannabinol (THC), a cannabinoid that is responsible for getting people “high.”
 THC is primarily found in resin produced by the leaves and buds of the Cannabis plant.

 What are Cannabinoids

 Cannabinoids are substances found in the Cannabis plant.
 Regardless of structure or origin, it also refers to every chemical substance that joins the cannabinoid receptor of the brain.
-This has similar effects the Cannabis Sativa plant provides.
+This has similar effects that the Cannabis Sativa plant provides.

 CBD is the second most abundant Cannabinoid found in the Cannabis plant.
 CBD does exhibit psychoactive effects, but unlike THC, CBD is not intoxicating.
 The effects are often described as calming, Additionally, it has the potential to treat chronic pain, seizures, and anxiety.

 THC is by far the most researched and debated of the cannabinoids.
 The debate stems from the fact that THC is the main reason marijuana gets people “high.”